 - Save the .PDF file using the Save As... command (CTRL-Shift-S).

 - Check that the name of this final PDF is the PAPER_ID.PDF.

 - Print the .PDF and check for readability and figure quality.

 - Check that the size of the .PDF file is reasonable (less than 3 MB).
 For

 larger files double check that it will display rapidly.

-- Upload files when you are done and then set the status in the SPMS as
+- Upload files when you are finished and then set the status in the SPMS as

-- If the file PostScript file has to be made or re-made even if the problem is
+- If the PostScript file has to be made or re-made even if the problem is

 trivial, e.g. wrong paper size, stick a Yellow dot, record your actions through